gr3gor1/SNA/1st Assignment/README.md

 - Then we analyzed how REG topologies react when g value increases (REG-->SW-->RG(ER)).

 - Finally after analyzing data from a real-world network we had to classify the topology.

+The initial graphs REG, RG(ER), SW, SF ,RGER were created using Networkx functions with specific parameters.